nodeshift/npcheck/README.md

 # npcheck

-"Node Package Checker" - a tool to run various checks on npm modules
+"Node Package Checker" - A tool to run various checks on npm modules

 ## Prerequisites